III. The Divisions

 A regular session must consist of four papers with a discussant or a maximum of five papers without a discussant.
 With the approval of the Program Chair, additional sessions may be scheduled if meeting space is available.
 These paper sessions are assigned on a first-come, first-served basis to those divisions that indicate in writing to the Program Chair and the Administrative Officer the names of presenters on panels or paper sessions.
 Priority is given for additional sessions to divisions planning joint sessions with each other or with the Program Committee.

-5. Poster sessions are available in addition to the regular sessions at the discretion of the Program Committee.
+5. At the conference hotel, poster sessions are available in addition to the regular in-person sessions at the discretion of the Program Committee.
 You may have as many participants as you wish in poster sessions.
 Posters are graphic presentations of the author’s report.
 They consist of illustrative materials that may take the form of graphs, diagrams, charts, tables, or photos.
 For example, the slides of a PowerPoint presentation might be printed as 8x10 documents and displayed on a poster board if they include a minimal amount of text.
 Posters must be headed by a title.
 Any lettering should be large enough to be visible from 5’ and the individual displays should fit on a 3’ x 4’ poster.
 The Society will provide a way to mount the posters.
 While the poster is on display, the author(s) should be present to answer questions.
 If several poster sessions are proposed, they may be combined in a large room.

 Authors of poster reports must submit an abstract to the session organizer (or Program Chair) and must bring the completed posters to the meeting.
 Depending upon the number of submissions, presenters will be allotted a regular session period to display their materials in an assigned space during the annual meeting.
 Each day there may be one or two poster sessions during which the authors must be present to explain and/or discuss their presentations.
 Poster sessions receive the same academic credit as paper sessions.
 This is an established practice at scientific and other academic organizations.
 If you are planning a poster session, please let the Administrative Office know no later than September 15, since display equipment must be rented.

-6. Individual preferences for dates/times for presentations cannot be accommodated.
+6. Individual preferences for dates/times for presentations (in-person and virtual) cannot be accommodated.
 Sessions will be assigned to a day of the conference that works best for the Program Committee and the Administrative Officer, which are charged with ensuring the overall coherence of the program and maximizing the number of sessions and papers included in the program.

 7. You are responsible for screening papers or topics that will appear in the program sessions of your division.
 You may share this responsibility with a committee appointed for this purpose or assume full responsibility yourself.
 It is recommended that you have at least one person to share the responsibility for each session you organize.
 Your Chairperson-Elect may serve in this capacity.